zstackio/zstackio.github.io/documentation/getstart-multi.md

 ### 4. Start web UI

-On the first management node, you can start the web UI by:
+On the first management node, if the UI is installed in localhost, you can start the web UI by:

-    /etc/init.d/zstack-dashboard start
+    zstack-ctl start_ui

+If the UI is installed on different host, you can start the web UI by:

+    zstack-ctl start_ui --host=ip_of_ui_host

 the web UI will listen on port `5000`, you can visit it with URL `http://ip_of_ui_machine:5000`.